Last updated on April 8th, 2023 at 02:05 am

 I’m crafting my passport for the world beyond the blog.

-I don’t see this as giving up—there’s still a place for blogging; it’s something we’re familiar with and something we understand, but it’s not the answer to everything.
+I don’t see this as giving up—there’s still a place for blogging; it’s something we’re familiar with and understand, but it’s not the answer to everything.
 I’ve put my blood, sweat and tears into blog posts and got great responses, but I know I could connect to the world so much more through other media.

 The blog is the foundation—not the finished product.